 EXAMPLE 4: A residential development of 800 units consisting of a mix of 2, 3 and 4 bedroom units is proposed to the west of Kilmarnock (the site is a growth area as set out in the local development plan).
 However, 25% of the total number of units will be affordable in nature and therefore developer contributions will not be collected for 200 of the 800 units.
-The development will place additional pressures on the local primary schools, and the non-denominational secondary school in the catchment area, the local general medical service and the local dental practice in the town.
+The development will place additional pressures on the local non-denominational primary and secondary schools in the catchment area, the local general medical service and the local dental practice in the town.
+There are no other LDP2 sites within the primary school catchment.